Online Tips

 Style Web-authoring links Maintenance Books Newsgroups

 When I created my website in 1994, there were not many tools available, so I focused on learning HTML.
 I accomplished this primarily with books, references I found online, and using my browser's View » Source menu option to see the HTML source-code for the current page in the browser (ah, so that's how they do that).
-Today, in addition to there being WYSIWYG (What You See Is What You Get) webpage software like Dreamweaver, Microsoft Frontpage, and Netscape Composer, many Internet providers even supply templates and the methods to format your site online.
-Being a programmer, I still prefer coding the HTML directly to get my results, so this page has grown from that perspective.
-I edit my code using TextPad, an MDI (Multiple-Document-Interface) text editor downloadable at www.textpad.com.
+Today, in addition to there being WYSIWYG (What You See Is What You Get) webpage software like Dreamweaver and Microsoft Frontpage, many Internet providers even supply templates and the methods to format your site online.
+Being a programmer, I still prefer webpage the HTML directly to get my results, so my website has grown from that perspective.
+I edit my code using Textpad, an MDI (Multiple-Document-Interface) text editor.
 I developed the site on an IBM-compatible PC running Windows software, but this shouldn't affect its viewing on a Mac or on a PC operating in a non-Windows environment.
+Currently my website is hosted on a Linux server so I have made sure it is all case-sensitive.

 When I make a change to my site that involves trying out a new technique, or even when using tables for alignment, which can be tricky sometimes, I review the results in a variety of browsers with different text sizes before uploading it to the server and making it publicly available.
-Sometimes I have to make adjustments to the code to get things to look the way I intend, but I try to stay in compliance with the current HTML specification.
+Sometimes I have to make adjustments to the code to get things to look the way I intend, but I try to stay in compliance with the current W3C HTML specification.
 I admit I do fudge this occasionally, but only if my code is supported by the browsers of a vast percentage of users.
-It's been my observation that both Netscape and Internet Explorer are guilty of doing some things that are proprietary to their own browser.
+It's been my observation that both Firefox and Internet Explorer are guilty of doing some things that are proprietary to their own browser.
 When I encounter these kinds of things that work in only one browser, if it has a neutral interpretation in other browsers I may still use it, but if it has a negative consequence I won't.
-I have not made any effort to comply with PDA or cellphone technology, so you probably won't see my site successfully displayed on these portable devices (yet), but I do try to verify that my site does not require using a specific web browser (Internet Explorer, Netscape, etc.) to function well.
+I have not made any effort to comply with PDA or cellphone technology, so I'm not sure how my site displays on these portable devices (yet), but I do try to verify that my site does not require using a specific web browser (Internet Explorer, Firefox, etc.) to function well.
 See my Web browsers section for for more information about specific browsers.

 Style